 “I told you to never talk about it, remember?
 You can never talk about it.
 Now get in here.”

-He was pulled into Tony’s room, a living space Brian had seldom seen in recent years.
+He was pulled into Tony’s room, a space Brian had seldom seen in recent years.
 Tony had gotten older, and with his age he’d developed some teenage sensibilities, restricting access to his room.
 The door was plastered with signs suggesting it would be a bad idea to enter, and usually locked.

 Once in a while, though, when his brother was feeling charitable, Brian was able to see inside the lair.
 On certain occasions, he was even permitted to step inside.
-The interior of Tony’s room had always looked a little barren, walls blank, bed made, desk in the corner unused.
+The interior of Tony’s room had always looked barren, walls blank, bed made, desk in the corner unused.

-The first time he’d been allowed in, Brian had been a little disappointed.
+The first time he’d been allowed in, Brian had been disappointed.
 All those hours of speculation about what Tony had in his room, wasted.
 He’d imagined walls covered in posters of women in their underwear, shelves lined with action figures and gadgets of all sorts scattered about on the floor.
 But no; his brother had always been kind of a neatnik, enjoyed cleaning the house and washing the cars.
 Never had Brian seen anything out of order in his brother’s locked room.
 Until now.

 Tony’s room was completely torn apart.
 The shades were drawn, and the sunlight glowed a pale yellow through the fabric, highlighting the disarray.
-Books of every sort were mixed in with papers and clothes that provided a ground cover so complete that Brian had yet to see the carpet.
+Books of every sort were mixed in with papers and clothes that provided a ground cover so complete Brian had yet to see the carpet.

 The color of blood.